 In North Dakota, a hearing is required in order to obtain an annulment.
 Also, one of the seven grounds, listed above, needs to be proven in court.
 This differs from divorce because not all divorces require a trial.
 Annulments are complicated, and a lot of necessary legal paperwork needs to be filed in court requesting the annulment, and evidence supporting your claims must be provided.

-If you and your spouse are planning on splitting up and do not know whether a divorce or annulment will be best for you, contact Tracy Lyson, an experienced family law attorney at O’Keeffe O’Brien Lyson Foss, who will guide you through the legal process and make sure that your needs are met.
+If you and your spouse are planning on splitting up and do not know whether a divorce or annulment will be best for you, contact Tracy Lyson, an experienced family law attorney at O’Keeffe O’Brien Lyson Attorneys, who will guide you through the legal process and make sure that your needs are met.
 Call 701-235-8000 or 877-235-8002 today.